Possible connection between the reflection symmetry and existence of equatorial circular orbit

 which we need to write in terms of the coordinate time, such that it can be useful for an asymptotic observer.
-To execute this task, we may unfold $\ddot{\theta}$ as follows:
+To execute this task, we may unfold $\ddot{\theta}$ as

 and one easily notices that the second term goes to zero, as we assume $\dot{\theta}=0$ in the first place.
-Bring together \ref{eq:dot_theta} and \ref{eq:ddot_theta}, and writing $\theta(t)$ as $\theta(t)=\pi/2+\delta \theta(t)$, we arrive at the following expression:
+Bringing together Eqs. (\ref{eq:dot_theta}) and (\ref{eq:ddot_theta}) and writing $\theta(t)$ as $\theta(t)=\pi/2+\delta \theta(t)$, we arrive at the following expression:

-The expression of $\mathcal{U}^t=dt/d\tau$, can be derived from, $\mathcal{U}^t=-g^{tt}E+g^{t\phi}L_{\rm z}$, where the metric components are explicitly written in the Appendix.
-Finally, assuming $\delta \theta(t) \ll 1$, and terms with $\delta \theta(t)^2 $, $\delta \theta(t) \delta \theta ^{\prime}(t)$, $\delta \theta(t)\delta \theta^{\prime \prime}(t)$ and beyond are neglected, we gather:
+The expression of $\mathcal{U}^t=dt/d\tau$ can be derived from $\mathcal{U}^t=-g^{tt}E+g^{t\phi}L_{\rm z}$, where the metric components are explicitly written in the Appendix.
+Finally, assuming $\delta \theta(t) \ll 1$ and terms with $\delta \theta(t)^2 $, $\delta \theta(t) \delta \theta ^{\prime}(t)$, $\delta \theta(t)\delta \theta^{\prime \prime}(t)$, and beyond are neglected, we gather